Bingo (American version): Business

-Some gay bars and other LGBT-oriented organizations in both Canada and the United States also stage bingo events, commonly merged with a drag show and billed as "Drag Bingo" or "Drag Queen Bingo".
-"Drag Bingo" events were first launched in Seattle in the early 1990s as a fundraiser for local HIV/AIDS charities.
+In both Canada and the United States, some gay bars and other LGBT-oriented organizations host bingo events, often combined with a drag show and marketed as "Drag Bingo" or "Drag Queen Bingo".
+"Drag Bingo" events originated in Seattle in the early 1990s as a fundraiser for local HIV/AIDS charities.
 They have since expanded to many other cities across North America, supporting a diverse range of charities.